mesonbuild/meson/docs/markdown/Dependencies.md

 ## Fortran Coarrays

-Coarrays are a Fortran language intrinsic feature, enabled by `dependency('coarray')`.
+As of 0.50.0 Coarrays are a Fortran language intrinsic feature, enabled by `dependency('coarray')`.

 GCC will use OpenCoarrays if present to implement coarrays, while Intel and NAG